Israel: A History

 Based on archival sources and the most up-to-date scholarly research, this authoritative history is ideal for course adoption and a must-read for anyone with a passionate interest in Israel.
 Israel: A History will be the gold standard in the field for years to come.

-This book can be purchased directly through your university bookstore or Brandeis University Press.
+This book can be purchased in the United States and Canada directly through your university bookstore or Brandeis University Press.